United Way of the Klamath Basin has several volunteer committees that operate

 contribute approximately 600 hours in determining how best to invest

 Way contributions for community services.
+Volunteers are needed for

 This committee promotes special events and the annual community events of